EvaKuntsevich1906/EvaKuntsevich/README.md

  I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

-   ✔️ JavaScript developer with 1,5 year of experience in software application development.
+   ✔️ JavaScript and TypeScript developer with 1,5 year of experience in software application development.

    ✔️ Skilled in back-end and front-end development with Node.js, React and TypeScript.